 Slavery also exists

-Many of the children working the cocoa farms do not get paid at all.
-They endure coercing to work on these cocoa farms.
+In some instances, children working the cocoa farms are trafficked and do not get paid at all.
+They are coerced to work on these cocoa farms.
 In Ghana, 23% of those surveyed worked without getting paid.